aphalo/ggpp/README.md

 observation can be inferred.
 In the case of annotations the location on the plotting area is arbitrary, dictated by available graphic design considerations and the requirement of not occluding data observations.
-In the table below we list the geometries defined in package 'ggpp', whether they are intended to for data labels, annotations or data, the aesthetics and pseudo-aesthetic they obey and whether the can connect the original data position to the displaced position where the data
+In the table below we list the geometries defined in package ‘ggpp’, whether they are intended to for data labels, annotations or data, the aesthetics and pseudo-aesthetic they obey and whether the can connect the original data position to the displaced position where the data